umee-network/umee/x/leverage/README.md

 >
 > $40 STATOM with a special collateral weight of 0.75 can borrow $30 ATOM.
 These amounts are matched with each other.
 >
-> The user's remaining position now looks like the following (sorted collateral weights):
+> The user's remaining position now looks like the following (sorted by collateral weights):
 >
 > Collateral: $20 ATOM (0.6) + $20 UMEE (0.35)
 > Borrowed: $20 ATOM (0.6)